This post was originally published in July 2017 and was most recently updated in May 2021.

 For hipsters: Milkjam Creamery

 From its location in Uptown to the Instagram-friendly "I ♥ Ice Cream" neon sign, Milkjam Creamery is the trendiest place in the Twin Cities to grab a scoop.
-The innovative flavors have quirky names like Cereal Killers (orange coriander milk with candied pebbles cereal) and Uma Thurman (Greek yogurt with a passion fruit lychee swirl).
-There are a handful of vegan options, plus a lineup of house-made sundae toppings and boozy ice cream floats.
+The innovative flavors have quirky names and unusual ingredients, like Cereal Killers (orange coriander milk with candied pebbles cereal) and Uma (Greek yogurt with a passion fruit lychee swirl).
+There are a handful of vegan options, plus a lineup of house-made sundae toppings and creative shakes.
 Can't make up your mind?
-Gather some friends and order "All of Them"--a scoop of every flavor in the cooler garnished with assorted toppings.
+Order a 4-scoop flight.

-Recommended flavors: Chocolate lovers will appreciate Hard Knock Life, a dark chocolate ice cream studded with salted pretzels, brownies, and chocolate fudge.
+Recommended flavors: Chocolate lovers will appreciate Hard Knock Life 2.0, a dark chocolate ice cream studded with salted chocolate fudge, Whoppers, and brownies.
 Ridin' Duuurty offers a tasty combination of Oreo chunks and salted peanut butter.
-Celebrating something special?
-If you're 21-plus, order a scoop of Poppin' Bottles, a champagne sorbet with sprinkles.

 For nostalgia: Grand Ole Creamery